tobiasemrich/SchafkopfRL/README.md

 # SchafkopfRL

-Developing an AI agent to play the bavarian four-player card game Schafkopf.
+Framework for developing an AI agent to play the bavarian four-player card game Schafkopf.
 The main components of this repo are:
-- <b>Schafkopf Environment</b>: A multi-agent environment that allows agents to play Schafkopf.
+- <b>[Schafkopf Environment](#schafkopf-environment)</b>: A multi-agent environment that allows agents to play Schafkopf.
 See [Schafkopf Rules](#schafkopf-rules) for the supported rule set.
 - <b>Agents</b>: A set of AI agents that are able to play with different degrees of strength
   - [RL Agent](#rl-agent): Agent that acts based on an policy neural network which is trained though proximal policy optimization.
   - [PIMC Agent](#pimc-agent): Agent utilizing Monte-Carlo-Tree Search for imperfect information games.
   - [Baseline Agents](#baseline-agents): Agents with simple hard-coded rules.
 - <b>Trainer:</b>  Trainer class for training the model based-players

+##Schafkopf Environment
+The schafkopf environment offers the following two main functions:
+- reset(): creates a new game round.
+Decides on the player to play first
+- step(action): performs an action in the environment.
+Actions can be calling a game, giving contra/retour or playing a card.

+both of these function return
+- the current state of the game as perceived by the current player (the player that needs to perform the next action) consisting of
+  - public_gamestate: Includes all information seen by all player.
+E.g., dealer, called_games, played_game, played_cards so far,...
+  - player_hand: A list of cards held by the current player
+  - allowed_actions: A list of allowed actions to be performed by the current player
+- the reward: a list containing the reward for each player.
+This is usually [0,0,0,0] but contains the payments of the game after the last player played his last card (e.g., [20, -20, -20, 20]).
+- terminal: boolean indicator that returns true, when the last player played his last card.

+A Schafkopf game has the following sequence of events:
+1) bidding stage: each player starting with the player after the dealer declares a game he wants to play
+2) contra stage: each player starting with the player after the dealer can double the game (if allowed according to the rules)
+3) retour stage (optional): if a player gave contra in phase 2, each player (again starting with the one after the dealer) is asked if he wants to double the game
+4) trick stage: each player sequentially is asked to play a card, starting with the player after the dealer (first trick) or the player who took the last trick (all other tricks)

-## Schafkopf Rules
+### Schafkopf Rules
 Schafkopf is a traditional bavarian 4 player trick based card game with imperfect information.
 It has both competetive and cooperative game elements.

 There are a lot of different variations (allowed game types, allowed doubling mechanisms, ...) and reward schemes.
 A good overview can be found at https://en.wikipedia.org/wiki/Schafkopf